cjab/struct.js/README.md

 If the element is a string then it is of the format `"type name"` where type is the data type and name is the name of the field.
 An array field can be created by using the [] array syntax along with an array size:
-`"type name[**size**]"` where size is an integer.
+`"type name[5]"`.
 When using a string to describe a field, if the field type is another `Struct` then a reference to that struct must be passed to the constructor:

-    var otherStruct = new Struct([**...**]);
+    var otherStruct = new Struct([...]);

     var exampleStruct = new Struct([
       "otherStruct a",
       "uint8 b"
     ], { typeMap: { "otherStruct": otherStruct } })

 If the element is an object it should be of the format:
 `{ type: "uint8", name: "fieldName" }`

 Arrays can be created by adding length to the description:
 `{ type: "uint8", name: "fieldName", length: 5 }`

 Descriptions of fields with a struct type should pass the struct object as the type:
 `{ type: otherStruct, name: "fieldName", length: 5 }`

 Because the struct object itself is passed as the type, the object style of